JustinLove/onelife-client-patches/README.md

 ## object-search

 Separate search filter with `:` puts an arrow on the nearest target object.
 If farther way it has a location slip, but only within the map buffer.
+The current search is show in place of the craving.

 ## person-search